 With the recent uprising of non-stick cooking methods on the market, the debates about the best materials are always on the table, especially when it comes to ceramic vs. teflon.

-We can say that the ceramic cookware is here to stay for a while, even though at first there were a lot of doubts about the safety and the quality of this material.
-On the other hand, PTFE (teflon) was the pioneer on the non-stick kitchen field, so they do know what they’re doing.
+We can say that ceramic cookware is here to stay for a while, even though at first there were a lot of doubts about the safety and quality of this material.
+On the other hand, PTFE (Teflon) was the pioneer in the non-stick kitchen field, so they do know what they’re doing.

 Which one is the best?

 Nevertheless, the big deal with this material is the debate about its safety.
-In recent years, researchers have found that in high temperatures (over 500 F) PTEF releases toxic fumes, which the Environmental Protection Agency has identified as likely carcinogen.
-The reason is because PTEF is stable and non-stick in its solid form but when the temperature increases, the teflon coat starts deteriorating.
+In recent years, researchers have found that in high temperatures (over 500 F) PTEF releases toxic fumes, which the Environmental Protection Agency has identified as likely carcinogens.

-Some brands have started to make new combinations of materials and teflon.
-For example, the hard-anodize or stainless steel with teflon mix.
-These are good and safe combinations that retain the non-stick characteristics of the PTEF but with lower risk of toxic fumes.
+Some brands have started to make new combinations of materials and Teflon.
+For example, the hard-anodize or stainless steel with the Teflon mix.
+These are good and safe combinations that retain the non-stick characteristics of the PTEF but with a lower risk of toxic fumes.

 Calphalon is one of the brands that have combined these materials for their best-seller products.
-The Simply Calphalon non-stick 10 pieces set is the perfect example of this mixed material.
+The Simply Calphalon non-stick 10-piece set is the perfect example of this mixed material.
 Thanks to this combination, this set is extremely sturdy and has resistant pans.
 Also, the base provides great heat conduction.

 Stainless Steel with Teflon

-All Cladis a professional brand specialized on stainless steel cookware.
-They have a few high class pans with non-stick teflon coating.
-These products are expensive but are the top quality especially for chefs and cooking enthusiasts.
+All-Clad is a professional brand specializing in stainless steel cookware.
+They have a few high-class pans with non-stick Teflon coating.
+These products are expensive but are the top quality, especially for chefs and cooking enthusiasts.

-Everybody had a ceramic flower pot in their homes, but no one imagined that after a couple years ceramic would become the revolutionary non-stick material for cooking that it is today.
+Everybody had a ceramic flower pot in their homes, but no one imagined that after a couple of years, ceramic would become the revolutionary non-stick material for cooking that it is today.

-The non-stick feature exists thanks to its coating of silicon dioxide and the hydrophobic and olephobic encapsulated on the coat.
-This means that the pans are water and oil resistance.
+The non-stick feature exists thanks to its coating of silicon dioxide and the hydrophobic and oleophobic encapsulated on the coat.
+This means that the pans are water and oil-resistant.

-Another improvement of the ceramic as a kitchen material is how well they retain heat.
-This capacity allows you to keep cooking you meal after removing the skillet from the stove for a few minutes.
+Another improvement of ceramic as a kitchen material is how well it retain heat.
+This capacity allows you to keep cooking your meal after removing the skillet from the stove for a few minutes.

-When the first ceramic pans arrived to the market people had doubts about them.
-The pans were too week and after a few uses the ceramic coating just peeled off the pans.
+When the first ceramic pans arrived at the market people had doubts about them.
+The pans were too weak and after a few uses the ceramic coating just peeled off the pans.

-After a while manufacturers added more layers of ceramic to the pans to make them more resistant.
+After a while manufacturers added more ceramic layers to the pans to make them more resistant.
 Now the newest pans are dishwasher and oven-safe.
-By adding more layers of ceramic coating the resistance is such that you can put a hot skillet under cold water and it won’t break.
+By adding more layers of ceramic coating the resistance is such that you can put a hot skillet in cold water and it won’t break.